TALK RADIO ADVERTISING

 Talk Radio Advertising FAQ

-Most frequent questions and answers about Talk Radio
+Most frequent questions and answers about talk radio ads

 Radio advertising consists of two primary costs: production and distribution.
 The distribution costs are the most expensive portion and can range from $200 to $5,000 per week depending on your location and chosen station.